wooorm/dioscuri/readme.md

 ###### Example

-Say we have a gemtext document, `example.gmi`:
+Say we have a gemtext document `example.gmi`:

 ```gemini
 # Hello, world!